apache/apisix-website/blog/en/blog/2023/09/26/bi-weekly-report.md

 Apache APISIX has developed into a thriving community since its open-source debut, becoming the world's most active open-source API gateway project thanks to the collaborative efforts of our community partners.

-Between September 11th and September 24th, a total of 23 contributors made 43 commits to Apache APISIX.
+From 9.11 to 9.24, a total of 23 contributors made 43 commits to Apache APISIX.
 We sincerely appreciate your contributions to Apache APISIX.

 We have recently addressed and enhanced various features, and here is a summary of the updates: